Key policy features

 You can get a tailored quote on the Saga website.

-Saga has an offer running until November 15 that will give new customers 2 months of cover for free if they pay by direct debit and keep their policy for a year.
+Saga has an offer running between March 1 and May 31, 2017 that will give new customers 2 months of cover for free if they pay by direct debit and keep their policy for a year.

 Saga's products are designed for and those aged 50 and over and it has been providing quality health insurance for more than 25 years.